fheng/best_practice/bash/README.md

 # Bash style guide

-This style guide would outline how to write bash scripts.
+This style guide would outlines how to write bash scripts.
 This guide is based on:

 http://mywiki.wooledge.org/BashGuide/Practices

-and google style guide:
+and Google style guide:

 https://google.github.io/styleguide/shell.xml

-If anything is not mentioned explicitly in this guide, it defaults to google style guide.
+If anything is not mentioned explicitly in this guide, it defaults to Google style guide.

 ### Functions